everpub/openscienceprize/proposal.md

 we know that it will run and produce the results advertised.

 Creating an executable paper is not without cost.
-However this initial investment is recuperated through higher citation rates, increased reputation, and reduced effort at later stages of a research project.
+However this initial investment is recuperated through increased reputation, and reduced effort at later stages of a research project.
 The last point is crucial.
 Reusability will always be a second class citizen as long as the tools required do not deliver a